 |Chimpanzees love dancing, say researchers

-Did you know chimpanzees love to dance?
-They also like clapping, nodding their head, and tapping their feet in time with the rhythm.
-A study shows that chimpanzees could like music.
-Researchers from Japan say their study could explain how humans developed an interest in music.
-The researchers conducted tests on seven chimps.
-They played the apes six songs on a piano for six days.
-The researchers said the chimps had a real sense of rhythm and the music changed their mood.
-The male chimpanzees seemed to react to the songs more than the females.
+Who knew that chimpanzees love to dance?
+They also like to clap along to music, and nod their head, tap their feet and move in time with the rhythm.
+A new study shows that chimpanzees could appreciate music.
+The researchers are from Kyoto University in Japan.
+They say their study could help us understand how early humans developed an interest in music.
+Researchers Dr Yuko Hattori and professor Masaki Tomonaga conducted tests on seven chimps.
+They played the apes six two-minute songs on a piano for six days.
+The researchers said the chimps had a definite sense of rhythm and it changed their mood.
+The male chimpanzees seemed to respond to the melodies more than the females.

-Chimpanzees passed on a liking for music and dance to early humans around six million years ago.
-The researchers said our love of dancing was deep inside the earliest humans.
-A researcher said: "Chimpanzees dance to some extent in the same way as humans."
+The researchers wrote that chimpanzees could have passed on a liking for music and dance to early humans millions of years ago.
+This could have happened via a common ancestor around six million years ago.
+The researchers said the study suggested that our love of dancing was deep inside the earliest humans.
+Dr Hattori said: "Chimpanzees dance to some extent in the same way as humans."
 She added: "In humans, listening to music causes rhythmic movement, suggesting a close connection between the auditory and motor areas in the brain."
-She believes the research could explain the development of dancing in humans and why we love melody and rhythm so much.
+She believes the research could shed light on the evolution of dancing in humans and why we love melody and rhythm so much.